 In addition to this if the proposed house is located far off the road and a long driveway is required and hydro is needed to be brought in as well the costs can be in then tens of thousands for that alone.

 Typically, two storey homes are the cheapest house to build compared to their counterparts.
 The city mentality of ‘building up’ is cheaper than ‘building out.’
 A two storey has a smaller foundation and thus, less concrete, not to mention less roof, as well as plumbing and mechanicals are more compacted on a two storey with shorter runs.

 Storey & ½ house typically costs more than a full two storey.
 The difference in large is based on the amount of labour involved to framed the roof structure of a storey & ½.
 Additionally, storey & ½ also have less “useable” space than a full two storey due to sloped ceilings on the second floor.

 3. Shape Simplicity:

 Most people don’t want to build a square box as their dream home.
-If the shape of the house is more complex, the roof structure is more dynamic and as a result, the framing can be more expensive.
+If the shape of the house is more complex, the foundation & roof structure is more dynamic and as a result, can be more expensive.
 More angles and corners generally cost more, but these angles and corners also add character & design.
 This is a win-lose kind of situation.

 4. Smaller is not always Smarter: